Prismatic celebrates 10 consecutive quarters earning the Best Relationship award!

 There are more than 17,000 SaaS companies in the US, and the global SaaS market is projected to expand by more than 200% from now until 2030.

-Why so many SaaS apps?
-In part, this is due to the democratization of modern SaaS apps.
-As the barriers to building SaaS apps continue to drop, it only takes a handful of people to turn an idea into an app that competes in the global marketplace.
+Why so many apps?
+In part, this is due to the democratization of app development.
+As the barriers to building apps continue to drop, it only takes a handful of people to turn an idea into an app that competes in the global marketplace.

-Some recent data from our customers (SaaS companies who need integrations with their customers' other apps) shows that 44% of them plan to build more than 10 integrations within the coming year, with some planning to build as many as 75 integrations.
+Meanwhile, demand for integrations remains high.
+Recent data from our customers (SaaS companies who need integrations with their customers' other apps) shows that 53% of them plan to build 10 or more integrations within the coming year, with some planning to build as many as 50 integrations in that time.

 2. Integrations provided by SaaS apps out of the box will increase

 As a result, modern SaaS apps and web services use integrations extensively.
 Without them, apps turn into data silos – and data silos make life more complicated for your customers.
-As a result, embedded integrations have become table stakes for SaaS.
+As a result, these native integrations have become table stakes.

 IT teams increasingly say, "We could build these integrations internally, but it makes sense for any new SaaS apps we get to have integrations built in."